Broadcasting Schools in Indianapolis

-Indiana University has eight campuses across the state.
-This campus offers more than 200 degree programs from Indiana University and Purdue University.
-Students can learn about broadcasting in the Indiana University School of Journalism.
+Indiana University has several campuses across the state.
+This campus offers more than 350 degree programs from Indiana University and Purdue University.
+Students can learn about broadcasting in the Indiana University School of Liberal Arts.
 Students seeking admission into this school must complete English and introductory journalism courses and meet minimal GPA standards.

 Certificate in Journalism

 This certificate program is designed for students majoring in fields other than journalism.
-It takes 25 credits to complete this program, and students can choose a course in broadcast news to learn some basics about the field.
+It takes 25 credits to complete, and students can choose a course in broadcast news to learn some basics about the field.
 Students can also expect to learn about reporting, editing, legal aspects of communication and visual communication.

 Bachelor of Arts in Journalism

-Core classes in this program cover media law, reporting, editing and introductory journalism concepts.
+Core classes in this program cover communications law, reporting, editing and introductory journalism concepts.
 Students choose to concentrate in either sports journalism, public relations or journalism.
 A broadcast news course is offered in the journalism concentration.
-An additional nine credits of electives are required, which can include a course in broadcasting communications analysis.

 Master of Arts in Sports Journalism